Item: Trask Universal Fuel Core (PAL)

 Effect / Mechanics

 - Starship Operation: A single PAL provides 1 unit of fuel.
-This equates to one drill jump (1 hex) or approximately two weeks of in-system sublight maneuvering.
+This equates to one short-warp jump (1 hex) or approximately two weeks of in-system sublight maneuvering.

-- Volatile: If the item suffers critical damage or the magnetic containment fails, it is effectively a localized antimatter bomb.
+- Volatile: If the item suffers critical damage or the magnetic containment fails, the lattice is designed to forcefully implode, preventing a multi-megaton antimatter explosion but creating a deadly, localized kinetic and gravitational shockwave.

-- Visual: The casing is “matte” and non-reflective (diamond/tungsten coating).
+- Visual: The casing is “matte” and non-reflective.
 When active, a small status display glows a soft amber.

 - Tactile: The unit is extremely heavy and always cold to the touch due to the internal cryo-cooling systems.
 Condensation or frost frequently forms near the exhaust vents.